emptymusings/SimplyTeslaSharp/README.md

-# SimplyTeslaSharp
+# SimplyTeslaSharp (Deprecated)
-Simpl# libraries used in order to connect the Crestron Series 3 home automation system to a Tesla Vehicle
+Simpl# libraries used to connect the Crestron Series 3 home automation system to a Tesla Vehicle.

+## Deprecation Notes:
+Due to the Crestron Series 3 no longer being supported, changes in the method of authentication for Tesla's APIs, and the lack of support in Simpl# for SHA-256 encryption, this project is no longer active.
+I am leaving it here for historic purposes.

 ## Requirements:
 * Crestron Simpl Windows application